allfou/loaderjs/README.md

 # LoaderJS

-A clean Loader widget entirely written in JavaScript (no JS libraries) that displays loading progress, extending a basic timer object which counts from 0 to n.
+A clean Loader widget entirely written in JavaScript (no JS libraries) that displays loading progress.
+It extends a basic timer object that counts from 0 to n.
 It is based on HTML5 (canvas).
 Web browser compatibility: IE9+, FF, Safari, Chrome.

 Options: